2devs-team/reactter/README.md

 With `UseState` is necessary use `value` property every time for read or write its state.
 But with `Signal` it is not necessary, improving code readability.

-In Flutter, to use `UseState` you need to provide its `ReactterContext` to the Widget tree,with `ReactterProvider` or `ReactterComponent` and access it through of `ContextBuilder`.
+In Flutter, to use `UseState` you need to provide its `ReactterContext` to the Widget tree,with `ReactterProvider` or `ReactterComponent` and access it through of `BuildContext`.
 With `Signal` use `ReactterWatcher` only, it's very simple.

 But it is not all advantages for `Signal`, although it is good for global states and for improving code readability, it is prone to antipatterns and makes debugging difficult(This will be improved in the following versions).